Definition of Static Website

 - Hard to match with the modern-day evolution of technology.

 Static Websites are a good option for beginner level websites, which has room to grow in the future days, as one can make the website functional with the limitations that come with the static nature.
 Ideally, it is used for blog handling, and small business owned websites and does not measure up to industrial standards.

 This is a guide to Static Website.
-Here we also discuss the definition and how static website works? along with uses of a static website.
+Here we also discuss the definition and how a static website works? along with uses of a static website.
 You may also have a look at the following articles to learn more –